It’s easy to underestimate the power of plants.

 Breakouts: Hormones, stress, poor diet, liver fatigue, and more could be the cause of your breakouts, it’s a minefield to navigate.
 Medicinal plants like dandelion, turmeric, and nettle are used for the liver.
 This is the organ that breaks down and excretes the fat-soluble hormone estrogen.

 Poor liver function can cause hormones to build up in the bloodstream and play havoc with your skin.
 Try a blend of tea tree, niaouli, and lemongrass as a spot solution, discussed in the article how to eliminate acne with essential oils.

 Moisturising: Comfrey and marshmallow do a stellar job of removing deep-seated inflammation, the mucilage from the comfrey and marshmallow roots are also extremely moisturising.

-Sensitive skin concerns: Ingesting herbs like nettle and red clover will help to reduce inflammation in the body.
-Topically applying German chamomile, calendula, or allantoin can help to alleviate and heal irritated skin conditions, all of these herbs you can find in our wonderful healing treatment balm.
+Sensitive skin concerns: Ingesting herbs like nettle and red clover will reduce inflammation in your body.
+Topically applying German chamomile, calendula, or allantoin can help alleviate and heal irritated skin conditions, all of these herbs you can find in our wonderful healing treatment balm.

-To understand living plants, growing, gathering, and drying them, and using them for healing is a learned art, past down through generations.
+To understand living plants, growing, gathering, and drying them, using them for healing is a learned art, passed down through generations.

-My Grandmother a keen herbalist, would turn to nature before she went to the pharmacy to cure an ailment, she passed her formulations on to me and I treasure them and put them to use in my formulas.
+My Grandmother, a keen herbalist, would turn to nature before she went to the pharmacy to cure an ailment, she passed her formulations on to me, and I treasure them and use them in my formulas.